It's best practices in developing web applications that guarantee smooth implementation, scaling, and operationalization of the solution.

 Switch from local SQL Server to cloud DB without code change.

-Changing the SMS gateway without code change
+Switching the SMS gateway without code change

 Use Redis instead of in-memory cache